mge-engine/mge/docsrc/manual/core/definitions.rst

 identification macros are provided, in :file:`mge/config.hpp`.

 .. note::
-    While MGE targets currently only Microsoft Visual Studio 2019, some other defines are provided, however no implementation exist for other operating systems, compilers and CPU architectures
+    While MGE targets currently only Microsoft Visual Studio, some other definitions are provided, however no implementation exist for other    operating systems, compilers, and CPU architectures

 Compiler
 --------